 Policy and Advocacy Coordinator

-Ben graduated with honors from New York University (NYU) in 2019, and is currently pursuing a Master of Public Health (MPH) in Public Health Policy & Economics from the NYU School of Global Public Health as part of an accelerated BA-MPH dual degree program.
-Following his studies at NYU, Ben plans to attend medical school and become a practicing physician specializing in providing care to refugees, asylees, trafficked persons, and survivors of torture.
+Ben received his MPH in Public Health Policy and BA in Global Health and Human Rights from New York University’s Gallatin School of Individualized Study and School of Global Public Health accelerated dual-degree program.
+He also co-teaches a seminar on Health and Human Rights at New York University.
+In the future, Ben plans to attend medical school and become a practicing physician specializing in providing care to refugees, asylees, trafficked persons, and survivors of torture.